Laryngeal mask airway: Technique

 A laryngeal mask airway has an airway tube that connects to an elliptical mask with a cuff.
 The cuff can either be an inflating type (achieved after insertion using a syringe of air), or self-sealing.

-A laryngeal mask airway must first be completely sterilised (it may be reused many times).
-Standard checks for common use defects should be performed (such as cracks in the plastic).
-For an inflatable cuff, the cuff should be inflated and deflated outside the patient to ensure it is functional.
+A laryngeal mask airway is first completely sterilised (it may be reused many times).
+Standard checks for common use defects are be performed (such as cracks in the plastic).
+For an inflatable cuff, the cuff is inflated and deflated outside the patient to ensure it is functional.
 A pen-like grip is used to move it through the patient's mouth and throat, preferably when their head is extended to straighten the airway.
-The laryngeal mask airway should be lubricated so that it can be placed more easily.
+The laryngeal mask airway is lubricated so that it can be placed more easily.

 Once inserted correctly (and the cuff inflated where relevant), the mask conforms to the anatomy with the bowl of the mask facing the space between the vocal cords.
 The tip of the laryngeal mask sits in the throat against the upper oesophageal sphincter.